Updated March 2026 · Verified against City of Toronto guidelines

 Varies

-Creative Industries Funding provides up to Varies programs and events that foster entrepreneurship in film, music, and creative technology sectors through grants and sponsorships.
+Creative Industries Funding offers funding that varies by project.
+Supports programs and events that foster entrepreneurship in film, music, and creative technology sectors through grants and sponsorships.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against City of Toronto program guidelines)

 Eligibility & Details